What Is A Bull Trap In Crypto?

 Q: What causes a bull trap?

 A: Common reasons for a bull trap include the lack of buying volume during a rally and false breakouts of established price patterns.
-If there's insufficient interest or strong buying power behind the price increase, the upward momentum may not be sustainable.
+If insufficient interest or strong buying power is behind the price increase, the upward momentum may not be sustainable.

 A: If the RSI is high and indicates overbought conditions during a possible bull trap, it may signal that many sellers are in the market.
 This could lead to a reversal, even if the price initially went up, as traders may protect their profits by selling their assets.